Residential colleges of Rice University: Lovett College

 The distinctive brutalist architecture of Lovett has led many to compare it to a giant toaster.
 This is due to the concrete grating that surrounds the third, fourth, and fifth floors, a design feature intended to make Lovett riot-proof in reaction to the student riots of the late 1960s, most notably the Abbie Hoffman riot of April 1970.

 In 2009, work began on renovating a portion of Baker College's former New Section, which was transferred over to become Lovett's New Section starting in the 2010 fall semester.
 This building is affectionately referred to as "Stinky" by the students, though the name does not refer to the building's smell.
 A new servery, shared with Will Rice College, was built as part of the construction project and named Seibel Servery.
 As of the completion of Sid Richardson College's new building in Spring 2022, Seibel Servery connects Lovett to both Will Rice and Sid Richardson Colleges.

-Notable alumni include James Casey, Luke Willson, José Cruz Jr., John Doerr, Saint Arnold Brewing Company founders Brock Wagner and Kevin Bartolt, John Kline, NASA Administrator Jim Bridenstine, Ann Saterbak, Alberto Gonzales, and Matt Anderson.
+Notable alumni include Trey Murphy III, James Casey, Luke Willson, José Cruz Jr., John Doerr, Saint Arnold Brewing Company founders Brock Wagner and Kevin Bartolt, John Kline, NASA Administrator Jim Bridenstine, Ann Saterbak, Alberto Gonzales, and Matt Anderson.
 Nobel Laureate Robert Curl was the first college Master, and George H. W. Bush served as a community associate.